Albert0i/mysql-vs-redis/README.md

 ![alt posts redis](img/posts-redis.JPG)

 #### II.
-Test Test Test
+Read Test
 We create 1,000,000 records in MySQL and 1,000,000 hashes in Redis.
 The test is based on retrieving 100,000 records/hashes via primary key by random.
-Repeatedly running several times until the yields become stable.
+Repeatedly running until the yields become stable.

 ![alt sql](img/test-sql.JPG)